Fishers Island Union Free School District

-It functions as a magnet school for out of state students.
+The school district itself consists of Fishers Island, an area in the Town of Southold.
+The school also functions as a magnet school for out of state students.

 History

 The school population declined by about 50 when the U.S. Army closed its base on Fishers Island.
 The depopulation meant that some grade levels were not taught at times as zero students existed for those grades.
 The current facility opened in 1974.
 In 1997 area residents continued to call it "the new school" even though it was built in the 1970s.
 It began admitting out of state students in 1987.

 Campuses

 In 1997 the school had an IBM compatible computer lab and an Apple Macintosh computer lab.
 Verde referred to that as something typical of a private school.